jeniichee/BattleSalvo/README.md

 ## Features

-The game supports both a single-player mode against an AI opponent, and a multiplayer mode using sockets for comunication.
-Client to server communcication protocol implements JSON encoding.
+The game supports both a single-player mode against an AI opponent, and a multiplayer mode using sockets for communication.
+Client to server communication protocol implements JSON encoding.
 The game currently only supports the multiplayer mode based on the provided `Server.jar` file, and will further support other servers in future development.

 ## The Twist